 It stimulates your memory

 When you are talking to yourself, your sensory mechanism gets activated.
-It gets easier on your memory since you can visualise the word, and you can act accordingly.
+It gets easier on your memory since you can visualize the word, and you can act accordingly.

 It helps stay focused